gmgyan/Data_Science_Capstone_Project/README.md

 # Coursera: Data Science Capstone Project

-The <b>Coursera Data Science Specialization Capstone project</b> from Johns Hopkins University (JHU) allows students to create a usable public data product that can show their skills to potential employers.
+The <b><i>Coursera Data Science Specialization Capstone project</b></i> from Johns Hopkins University (JHU) allows students to create a usable public data product that can show their skills to potential employers.
 Projects are drawn from real-world problems and are conducted with industry, government, and academic partners.
-For this iteration of the class, JHU is partnering with SwiftKey (http://swiftkey.com/en/) to apply data science in the area of **natural language processing**.
+For this iteration of the class, JHU is partnering with SwiftKey (http://swiftkey.com/en/) to apply data science in the area of **Natural Language Processing[NLT]**.

 This repository contains the following files/folders:

-1. README.md: This readme.
+1. README.md: <i>This readme.</i>
-2. capstone.R: Creates the data objects from cleaned source files.
+2. capstone.R: <i>Creates the data objects from cleaned source files.</i>
-3. ui.R, server.R, helpers.R: Shiny application
+3. ui.R, server.R, helpers.R: <i>Shiny application</i>
-4. CapstoneFinalPresentation.Rpres: R presentation file describing the application.
+4. CapstoneFinalPresentation.Rpres: <i>R presentation file describing the application.</i>
-5. Capstone_Project_Milestone_Report.Rmd: Project milestone report.
+5. Capstone_Project_Milestone_Report.Rmd: <i>Project milestone report.</i>
-6. data: Folder of data objects for Shiny application.
+6. data: <i>Folder of data objects for Shiny application.</i>
-7. capstone.png, app-screenshot.png: Images for R presentation.
+7. capstone.png, app-screenshot.png: <i>Images for R presentation.</i>

 ### Coursera Data Science Capstone Project